AdoNunes/DiscordAlertsTrader/README.md

 ## TDAmeritrade
 _______________

-*CURRENTLY NO NEW DEVELOPER ACCOUNT UNTIL THE MERGE*
+*CURRENTLY NO NEW DEVELOPER ACCOUNT ARE CREATED UNTIL THE MERGE*

 To access the TDAmeritrade account for trading and info is necessary to install td-ameritrade-python-api from: